Why is this medication prescribed?

 - difficulty swallowing

-If you experience any of the following symptoms of ketoacidosis, stop taking canagliflozin and call your doctor immediately or get emergency medical treatment.
+If you experience any of the following symptoms of ketoacidosis (a serious condition that may develop if high blood sugar is not treated), stop taking canagliflozin and call your doctor immediately or get emergency medical treatment.
 If possible, check for ketones in your urine if you have these symptoms, even if your blood sugar is less than 250 mg/dL:

 - stomach-area pain